diamond-gold/MiniBosses/README.md

     health: 1 #optional override
     speed: 2 #optional override
     gravity: 0 #optional override
+    despawnAfter: 0 #optional, in ticks, 0 = never despawn
     drops: "" #recommended override, if not minion will drop Boss drops
     commands: [] #recommended override, if not minion will execute same commands in Boss
     topRewards: [] #recommended override, if not minion will give same rewards as Boss
     minions: [] #recommended override to prevent minion spawning minion disaster
   displayHealth: "" # {HEALTH} => health value , {MAX_HEALTH} => maxHealth , {BAR} => health bar, example: "{HEALTH}/{MAX_HEALTH} {BAR}"
+  movesByJumping: false #if true, boss will jump (jumpStrength) when it moves (like slime), configuration of hurtModifiers is recommended to prevent/reduce fall damage
 ```